narayanraj/WSL-for-windows10/README.md

 # WSL-for-windows10
-To Install Windows sub-system for Linux on Windows10
+To Install Windows Sub-System for Linux on Windows10<br>
+Best suited for developers who need Linux shell on windows system<br>